Check out our promotions! Read More

 As fall arrives, heat pump HVAC systems will start to switch gears, giving the cooling cycle a rest as these units are called upon for heating.
 Over the cooler months, you may experience heat pump problems that can stand in the way of perfect heating for your home.
 A-1 Mechanical explains how you can troubleshoot some of the most common heat pump problems and get your heating system back up and running again quickly!

 Heat pumps should blow warm air through the vents when they run as a heating system in fall, winter, and early spring.
 If you feel cool air coming from your vents, here are a few things to check before you call for repairs to fix your heat pump.
+For more details, see why your heat pump is not blowing hot air.

 • Make sure the thermostat is set to HEAT, not COOL.
 If the thermostat is set to COOL mode, the heat pump will run cooling cycles and produce cool air.
 Settings are sometimes incorrectly changed, causing heat pumps to blow cool air.